SteMat9787/Neurocat3/README.md

     - Using the script 'visualizeResults_singleROI_RSAcategorical_choice_2Gr.m' the results with categorical model can be visualized in dotplot graphs;
     -  Using the script 'visualizeResults_singleROI_RSAhmaxc1_choice_2Gr.m' the results with HmaxC1 model can be visualized in dotplot graphs
     - To add the gray bars (see dotplot graphs in figure 5) representing the maximal level of correlation the vaalues sstored in the folder 'Intra_Corr_results' are used.

+In the folder 'Decoding_betweenCategories' there is:
+- the matlab script 'Decoding_betweenCAT_ROIs_Mattioni20112024.m' used to run the ROI between categoriess decoding analysis.
+- a folder 'Results_lda_and_viz' where are stored the results for each mask and the matab script 'visualizeResults_singleROI_choose2Gr.m' to visualize the dotplot graphs of figure SI 2 panels E-F-G-H